Skip to content

 • CodeQL and ✅ OpenTaint (pattern and taint): Correctly handle both vulnerable and secure code.

 From this point forward, Semgrep’s taint rules are used — pattern rules are insufficient.
-OpenTaint’s pattern rule from this case is reused unchanged for all remaining examples; results are shown for both rule types.
+OpenTaint’s pattern rule from this case is reused unchanged for all remaining examples.
+Results are shown for both rule types.

 Inter-procedural analysis — function call boundary